KarolS/millfork/docs/abi/variable-storage.md

 ## Parameters

-Automatic variables have lifetime starting with the beginning of the function call to the function they're defined in and ending when the function returns.
+Function parameters have lifetime starting with the beginning of the function call to the function they're defined in and ending when the function returns.
 They reside in memory and can share their memory location with other parameters and automatic variables,